stephenslab/mvsusieR/R/README.md

 Implementation-wise,

 1. `bayesian_multiple_regression.R` implements several classes for BMR models using different priors.
+    - A conventional univariate multiple regression with normal prior
+    - A multivariate regression with fixed multivariate normal prior (the MASH model)
 2. `single_effect_regression.R` implements the SER model.
-It wraps around BMR models.
+It inherits BMR models.
 3. `susie_regression.R` implements the SuSiE model and algorithm.

-Additionally we have a dedicated file for SuSiE CS related implementation,

-- `susie_cs.R` implements computation and visualization of SuSiE credible sets.

 ## Misc